IPv4 vs. IPv6: What is the Difference?

 What Is an IP Address and How Does It Work?

-An IP address, or Internet Protocol address, is a set of numbers identifying each device connected to the internet.
-Aside from distinguishing your device from billions of others, it also enables communication with other devices and servers or sharing data, when combined with TCP or Transmission Control Protocol .
+An IP address, or Internet Protocol address, is a part of the Internet Protocol Suite, which consists of a set of numbers identifying each device connected to the Internet.
+Aside from distinguishing your device from billions of others, it also enables communication with other devices and servers or sharing data, when combined with TCP or Transmission Control Protocol.

 When your device sends a request or information, the data is broken down into smaller blocks called packets.
 Each packet contains your IP address, allowing your device to connect to the target server or network.
 At the same time, the target can see where the request came from and exactly where to send the response.

-In a nutshell, it’s how the internet works.
-Without IP addresses, devices won’t be able to locate each other or exchange data.
-You can easily find your IP address , no matter what device or OS you use.
+In short, that’s how the internet generally works.
+Without IP addresses, devices wouldn’t be able to locate each other or exchange data.
+You can easily find your IP address, no matter what device or OS you use.

 What Is IPv4?

-IPv4 is the first version of the IP address protocol.
-It was developed and first used in the early 1980s, so there are over 4.2 billion unique IPv4 addresses carrying most of the internet traffic.
+IPv4 (Internet Protocol version 4) is the first version of the IP address protocol.
+It was developed and first used in the early 1980s, so there are over 4.2 billion unique IP addresses carrying most of the internet traffic.

 This IP protocol version uses a 32-bit address scheme, consisting of four 8-bit numbers between 0 and 255, separated by periods.